 I am more than thrilled to have Richard Haines answering my questions here on the blog.
 More than an illustrator, Mr Haines has set a new tone for drawing and live sketching.
-His genuine interest for fashion, people and life, has made the difference within the industry, leading him to stellar collaborations with Prada, Dries Van Noten, J.Crew, Jil Sander and more recently with YUASA on an exclusive swimwear collection.
+His genuine interest in fashion, people and life, has made a difference within the industry, leading him to stellar collaborations with Prada, Dries Van Noten, J.Crew, Jil Sander and more recently with YUASA on an exclusive swimwear collection.

 I have been following his work since the beginning of his blog 'What I Saw Today'.
 He has really been an inspiration to me, also because at that time I wasn't working as a full-time illustrator.
 In a way, his example pushed me to pursue a more creative path.
 Let's find out more about his: